-“Making decisions with complete information is reserved to classrooms and theory,” he said.
-“When the nation is under attack you have to make decisions absent the kind of comfort that comes from knowing all the facts.
-And in that event you have to have a lot of faith in the people with whom you’re working, and you have to trust God to help you make successful decisions.”
+“Making decisions with complete information is reserved to classrooms and theory,” he states.
+“When the nation is under attack, you have to make decisions absent the kind of comfort that comes from knowing all the facts.
+And in that event, you have to have a lot of faith in the people with whom you’re working, and you have to trust God to help you make successful decisions.”

-Ashcroft is excited to be a part of the Regent Law School faculty because it gives him greater latitude to pursue the truth than is commonly available in a secular environment.
+Ashcroft is excited to be a part of the Regent Law faculty because it gives him greater latitude to pursue the truth than is commonly available in a secular environment.

 “[At Regent] God is not placed off limits,” he says.
 “The integration of all truth is the business of philosophy and education and the reason for Regent’s existence.”